BITSS/ACRE/docs/02-scope.md

 # Scoping

-In the Scoping stage, you will choose a paper to reproduce or be assigned one, verify that the paper has some reproduction materials, and if materials are available you will read the paper and declare the scope of the reproduction exercise. ***Use [Survey 1](https://berkeley.qualtrics.com/jfe/form/SV_3UWe5xu3qjeh0c5) to record your work for this stage.*** In this stage, you are not expected to review the reproduction materials in detail, and most of the exercise’s time should be dedicated to the later stages.
-You are expected to spend between 1-3 days in the Scoping stage.
+In this stage, you will choose a paper to reproduce or be assigned one, verify that the paper has some reproduction materials, and if materials are available, you will read the paper and declare the scope of the reproduction exercise. ***Use [Survey 1](https://berkeley.qualtrics.com/jfe/form/SV_3UWe5xu3qjeh0c5) to record your work for this stage.*** In this stage, *you are not expected to review the reproduction materials in detail*, as you will dedicate most of your time to this in the later stages of the exercise.
+You can expect to spend between 1-3 days in the Scoping stage.

 ## Select a candidate paper or be assigned one.

 Ideally, you should select your candidate paper without previously exploring the availability of materials.
 In the following sections (\@ref(check-acre) and \@ref(verify-rep-mat)) these guidelines will show you how to inspect the feasibility of starting a reproduction exercise in your candidate paper.
 If there are not enough materials to pursue a reproduction, you will be asked to create a short entry in the ACRE platform (<15 minutes) and select a new candidate paper.

-Repeat this step until you have found a paper with a reproduction package, this will be your declared paper.
-Do not invest time in doing a detailed read of any paper until you are sure to have declared paper.
+Repeat this step until you have found a paper with a reproduction package -- this will be your ***declared paper*** and you will try to reproduce it in the remainder of the ACRE exercise.
+Do not invest time in doing a detailed read of any paper until you are sure that it is your declared paper.

 ## Check records on the ACRE platform. {#check-acre}

-Check the [ACRE database](ADD LINK) for previous assessments of the your candidate paper.
+Check the [ACRE database](ADD LINK) for previous assessments of your candidate paper.
 If there are previous entries, you will see a brief report card with the following information:

 > **Title:**  Sample Title
 > **Authors:**  Jane Doe & John Doe